-- a) Asset Protection Zones (APZs) of a scale and type suitable to the NSW Rural Fire Service are provided between all built forms and adjacent bushland units. - b) APZs: - a. may incorporate the building setback of the adjoining built forms. - b. are not to burden public land - c. are to be maintained in accordance with the Planning for Bushfire Protection 2019. - c) All development within bushfire prone lands is to reference and be consistent with Planning for Bushfire Protection 2019. - d) Parking is required to be provided outside the minimum carriageway width of 8m for perimeter roads and 5.5m for non-perimeter roads in accordance with Section 5.3.2 of Planning for Bush Fire Protection 2019. - e) Fire hydrant flows, pressures and installations (spacing, design and sizing) comply with the relevant clauses of Australian Standard As 2419.1:2005 and not located on any road carriageway.
+- a) Asset Protection Zones (APZs) of a scale and type suitable to the NSW Rural Fire Service are provided between all built forms and adjacent bushland units. - b) APZ's must be provided and maintained in accordance with the Planning for Bushfire Protection 2019 and State Environmental Planning Policy (Biodiversity & Conservation) 2021 Chapter 13. - c) No burdens are to be placed upon Council to maintain an APZ. - d) All development within bushfire prone lands is to reference and be consistent with Planning for Bushfire Protection 2019. - e) Parking provision on perimeter and non-perimeter roads is to be provided in accordance with Section 5.3.2 of Planning for Bush Fire Protection 2019 as follows: - i. outside the minimum carriageway width of 8m for perimeter roads, and - ii. outside the minimum carriageway width of 5.5m for non-perimeter roads. - f) Fire hydrant flows, pressures and installations (spacing, design and sizing) comply with the relevant clauses of Australian Standard As 2419.1:2005 and not be located on any road carriageway.